KokiKitsune2007/KokiKitsune2007/README.md

 # About Me:
 Hi, I am a Wii Modder, Web developer, and Tech enthusiast.
 My favorite languages to code in are Python and batch.
 In my spare time, I enjoy photography, Tennis, and weather watching.
+I have a little bit of knowledge in C and C++.

 # Favorite Quote